Paris for Visitors logo

 • Paris Experience, a series of short films on video screens in the theatre lobby, with five themes: "Paris and the Seine," "Paris architecture and monuments," "Paris on foot," "Paris by night," and "Hidden and unusual Paris."

 The main attraction, Paris Story, offers a useful (if pricey) orientation for first-time visitors to Paris who aren't familiar with the city's history, layout, and sights.
-The show's narration is a bit corny, and the slide-show technology is from the pre-digital era, but the color images are superb.
-The show may be worth the cost if it's raining, your feet are weary, or you have euros to burn. (€10 for adults, €6 for children ages 6-18, or €26 for a family of two adults and two children when we last checked prices in mid-2011).
+The show's narration is a bit corny, but the color images are superb.
+The show may be worth the cost if it's raining, your feet are weary, or you have euros to burn.

 Paris Miniature and Paris Experience are useful bonuses, especially if you arrive between shows and have time to kill.
 A gift shop next to the ticket office is also worth a quick browse.
-(I found an excellent French-language history of the Paris Métro, Clive Lamming's Métro Insolite, among the books on sale.)
+(We found an excellent French-language history of the Paris Métro, Clive Lamming's Métro Insolite, among the books on sale.)

 Where and when to visit: